 Again, there is a seemingly obvious answer: a company based in New Zealand.
 Duh!

-But, then what does it mean to be based in New Zealand?
+What does it mean to be based in New Zealand?

-It’s actually surprisingly difficult, when we think about it, to nail down the aspects of a business that might make it distinctly “New Zealand”.
+It’s surprisingly difficult, when we think about it, to nail down the aspects of a business that might make it distinctly “New Zealand”.

 Some of the things that we might consider: